araobp/unity-sabae/README.md

 It will be something like a call center with digital twin.

-Just integrate digital twin with WebRTC-based communication services such as SkyWay from NTT Communcations.

-A camera on Unity will work as a virtual camera that streams video to a video element on HTML5.

 This project is to prove that my expectaion on digital twin is right.

 ## Goal of this project